The master's program is designed to be completed in two years. The degree is awarded

 The Graduate School has requirements concerning hours of coursework, GPA, continuous registration, and language proficiency.
 These requirements include the following: (a) minimum of 30 credit hours in graduate courses (5000 or above), (b) 3.0 or higher GPA, and (c) continuous registration (3 credit hours minimum) fall and spring until graduation.
 Please consult the Graduate School website for a complete description of these requirements.

 There is a University (not departmental) language requirement for the MA (not MS) degree.
 The student's committee must approve the choice of language, and standard proficiency must be certified by the Department of Languages and Literature.
 There is no language requirement for the MS degree.

 Students are encouraged to form supervisory committees by the end of the first year for Masters.
-Requirements for supervisory committees can be found in the departmental GRADUATE HANDBOOK or Graduate School Website
+Requirements for supervisory committees can be found in the departmental Graduate Student Handbook or Graduate School Website.

 All students are required to complete a qualifying exercise by the end of their fourth FTE (full-time effort) semester in this department.
 Detailed information regarding this exercise can be found in the graduate handbook.
 A passing grade on this examination is a requirement for continuation in the PhD program.
 Students are also required to pass an oral examination focusing on the project or written examination, which should take place within 10 days of completion of the written portion of the exercise.